sindresorhus/auto-bind/readme.md

 ### autoBind(self)

-Bind methods in `self` to their class instance and returns the `self` object.
+Bind methods in `self` to their class instance.
+Returns the `self` object.

 #### self